 This was a business that highly appealed to Peter.
 Unlike many who come to the Napa Valley in retirement with no plans to become either growers or vintners but then get sucked in by the “Napa Allure”, Peter came to Napa during his career – because of his company’s decision to locate their offices from Santa Monica.
 He worked for the Doctors Company, the largest physician owned medical malpractice insurer in the country.
 At one point the relocation team identified 17 different communities and on Peter’s strong recommendation, finally settled on Napa for its agricultural feel and dedication to preserving some of the surrounding land…and of course, no big freeways!

 Once he moved here permanently he started looking for a home and existing vineyards on the same property.
 Not finding this he started from scratch with land that previously was only used for grazing and never planted to grapes.
-Seeking out the advice of a top vineyard manager and soils expert he was given suggestions for possible varietals and in addition he had neighbors who owned several existing vineyards.
-After finding out this region of Napa is prime for both Merlot and Cabernet Sauvignon, he planted these varietals along with just a small amount of Cabernet Franc.
+Seeking out the advice of a top vineyard manager and soils expert he was given suggestions for possible varieties and in addition he had neighbors who owned several existing vineyards.
+After finding out this region of Napa is prime for both Merlot and Cabernet Sauvignon, he planted these varieties along with just a small amount of Cabernet Franc.
 Crane Family Vineyards owns 7 acres in the shadow of Mt.
 Veeder on the west side of Napa Valley on the southern spine of the Mayacamas mountains.

 The vineyard is located merely 3 miles from downtown Napa right on the edge of the city limits.
 It is named Don Raffaele which in Italian translates to “Sir Ralph” in honor of Peter’s father who was knighted by Italy after World War I. Not to be overshadowed, Crane is Fran’s maiden name and since the vineyard was already named after Peter’s side of the family it only made sense to name the wine in her honor!